How Flow Management Helps Airports Solve Capacity Constraints

 Many airports only focus on improving efficiency at passenger processing points.
-However, to improve passenger flow, the whole terminal needs to be taken into account.
+However, the whole terminal needs to be considered to improve passenger flow.

 People will naturally occupy whatever space is available, even when it is not intended for that purpose.
 This leads to flow disruptions, bottlenecks and potentially hazardous situations, resulting in traveller discomfort, complaints and bad reviews.

-Using cohesive flow insight gathered from sensors across the terminal, meshed with flight info and other data sources, offers a deeper understanding of per-flight passenger behaviour.
-This enables more accurate flow information for predictive modelling, allowing airports to plan and act with confidence.
+Using passenger predictability insights, meshed with flight info and other data sources, offers a deeper understanding of per-flight passenger behaviour.
+This enables more accurate flow information for predictive modelling, allowing airports to plan and act confidently.

-Airports gain real-time and predicted occupancy and movement insights for individual processes and areas, and the terminal as a whole.
+Airports gain real-time and predicted occupancy and movement insights for individual processes and the whole terminal.
 This can help airports to even out traveller distribution, reducing the risk of crowding.
 It also provides the opportunity to share live wait-time information to keep passengers informed.

 Making data count